 A couple of pieces of Fusion news September 4, 2008

-Posted by Tipster in Fusion, Oracle.4 comments
+Posted by Duncan in Fusion, Oracle.comments closed

 I’ve decided to keep this blog for PeopleSoft related items and start a second (surprisingly titled Fusion Tipster) for Fusion related or more forward looking items.
 I imagine I’ll still post more frequently on this blog, at least until Fusion is released.